-No Retest will be conducted.
-A student who has not appeared for a CAT (theory courses/component of embedded courses) shall be permitted to be eligible for rescaling only under the following conditions subject to DCC and ACC approval.
-The student shall apply to the DCC and the ACC will approve the application for eligibility rescaling only for the following reasons:
+A student who has not appeared for a CAT (theory courses/component of embedded courses) shall be permitted to be eligible for retest only under the following conditions subject to DCC and ACC approval.
+The student shall apply to the DCC and the ACC will approve the application for eligibility for retest only for the following reasons:

-- Absence due to prolonged illness of more than 7 working days or due to hospitalization (in-patient treatment) - Absence due to death of immediate family members - Absence due to participation in NCC/NSS/NSO camps only - Absence due to participation and representation of college in Government conducted sports events, National level design competitions and off-campus placements with prior approval

-For genuine cases, recommended by DCC, Rescaling of ESM for the missed CAT will be done as follows:
+- Absence due to prolonged illness of more than 7 working days or due to hospitalization (in-patient treatment) - Absence due to death of immediate family members - Absence due to participation in NCC/NSS/NSO camps only - Absence due to participation and representation of college in Government conducted sports events, National level design competitions and off-campus placements with prior approval - For genuine cases, recommended by DCC, Retest for the missed CAT will be conducted. - Retest can be conducted for one missed CAT only